dat-ecosystem/dat/docs/cookbook.md

 On OSX, it is easy to set up an ssh endpoint: [see this tutorial](https://support.apple.com/kb/PH18726?locale=en_US).

-However, we recommend that you set up your dat on a dedicated server so that people can clone from you even when your computer is off.
+However, we recommend that you set up your dat on a dedicated server so that people can clone from you reliably.
 If using linux, you'll need to [make sure you have an ssh port open](http://www.cyberciti.biz/faq/linux-open-iptables-firewall-port-22-23/).

 ### Using HTTP to set up a dat host